KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 * Subnet Mask: 255.0.0.0 (8 bits)

 ### CLASS B
-Class B type is for medium to large sized networks.
-By using the first two octets for the network ID, class B grants for 16,382 networks with 65,534 hosts per network.The first two bits of the first octet are always 1 and 0, rest of the 14 bits creates different network ID's when they are turned on.
+Class B type is for medium to large-sized networks.
+By using the first two octets for the network ID, class B grants for 16,382 networks with 65,534 hosts per network.
+The first two bits of the first octet are always 1 and 0, the rest of the 14 bits creates different network ID's when they are turned on.

 |:-------|:-------|